kjaymiller/Developer-Advocate-Manifesto/README.md

 Shouldn't developers be committed to helping one another to achieve successs as much as possible?

-> but the real goal of a Developer Advocate is to become the voice of the user. - Ashley McNamara "[What Is Developer Advocacy](https://medium.com/@ashleymcnamara/what-is-developer-advocacy-3a92442b627c)"

 This is an document created hoping to identify allies in the growth of likeminded developers and willing to pass on advice and assistance as possible.

 ## The Manifesto